 General McDew was commissioned in 1982 following his graduation from Virginia Military Institute.
-He began his flying career at Loring Air AFB, Maine.
-His staff assignments include serving as a member of the Air Force Chief of Staff Operations Group, Air Force aide to the President, and chief of the U.S. Air Force Senate Liaison Division and the director of public affairs, Office of the Secretary of the Air Force, both in Washington, D.C.
-As part of the Joint Staff at the Pentagon, General McDew also served as Vice Director for strategic plans and policy.
-He has served as the Commander of 18th Air Force, Scott AFB, and has commanded at the squadron, group and wing levels as well as at an Air Force direct reporting unit.
-He has deployed in support of ongoing operations in Central and Southwest Asia as an air expeditionary group commander and later as the director of mobility forces.
-Prior to his current assignment, General McDew was the Commander of Air Mobility Command, Scott AFB.
+He began his flying career at Loring AFB, Maine.
+His staff assignments include serving as a member of the Air Force Chief of Staff Operations Group, Air Force aide to the President, chief of the Air Force Senate Liaison Division and the director of Air Force Public Affairs.
+General McDew served as vice director for strategic plans and policy.
+He also served as the commander of 18th Air Force, Scott AFB, and commanded at the squadron, group and wing levels as well as at an Air Force direct reporting unit.
+He deployed in support of ongoing operations in Central and Southwest Asia as an air expeditionary group commander and later as the director of mobility forces.
+Prior to his current assignment, General McDew was the commander of Air Mobility Command, Scott AFB.

 1982 Bachelor of Science degree in civil engineering, Virginia Military Institute, Lexington